 - the recognition of military personnel as potentially legitimate refugee claimants under the UN High Commission for Refugees Handbooks (sections 169-174) which is used to assess refugee cases in Canada;

-- and the differential punishment that US war resisters will face if returned to the US (most deserters have received administrative discharges; those who have spoken out against the war, such as the war resisters, have received harsh prison sentences).
+- the differential punishment that US war resisters have faced if returned to the US (most deserters received administrative discharges; those who spoke out against the Iraq war, such as the war resisters, received harsh prison sentences).

-Our support for the US War Resisters has included coordinating material support through the Quaker community and encouraging their engagement with elected representatives on this concern, providing letters to the court citing our concerns about process and legal issues in specific cases where requested and with government, and preparing interventions raising substantial issues to raise with the court as we did with MCC Canada in the Federal Court of Appeal (FCA) in the case of Jeremy Hinzman (2010), and his earlier unsuccessful attempt to have a hearing at the Supreme Court of Canada in 2007.
+Our support for the US war resisters has included coordinating material support through the Quaker community, encouraging their engagement with elected representatives, providing letters to the court citing our concerns about process and legal issues, and preparing interventions raising substantial issues to raise with the court.

-The Hinzman decision at the FCA set a vital new precedent – that, in humanitarian and compassionate grounds applications, the Minister of Immigration must consider the applicant’s sincerely held beliefs and motivations as a part of their personal circumstances when considering to permit an applicant status in Canada.
+One case we prepared an intervention for (the Hinzman decision at the Federal Court of Appeal) set a vital new precedent – that, in humanitarian and compassionate grounds applications, the Minister of Immigration must consider the applicant’s sincerely held beliefs and motivations as a part of their personal circumstances.

 CFSC also presented a brief to the House of Commons Standing Committee on Citizenship and Immigration in 2006.
-Two parliamentary motions supporting US War Resisters being able to stay in Canada were approved by Parliament in 2008 and 2009, but which the government refused to implement.
-Similiar legislation tabled in 2010 was narrowly defeated (7 votes).
+Two parliamentary motions supporting US War Resisters being able to stay in Canada were approved by Parliament in 2008 and 2009, but the government refused to implement them.

 UN Guidelines on International Protection: Claims to Refugee Status related to Military Service (2013)